steakhouse-spency/ML4MD/README.md

-# Prediction of Relaxation Time of Water in Carbon Nanotubes
+# Prediction of the Relaxation Time of Water in Carbon Nanotubes

 ## Authors
 Jose Cobena (jcobena@usc.edu) - PhD CHE